nightscout/trio-docs/docs/EN/operate/troubleshoot.md

 :::{note}
 * Treating lows with fast carbs can give a fast BG rise
-* Under certain circumstances, iAPS might react to the fast BG rise by giving insulin, leading to another low
+* Under certain circumstances, Open-iAPS might react to the fast BG rise by giving insulin, leading to another low
 :::

-To avoid a second low, you can instruct iAPS not to give any SMB's for a while after a low, giving your BG time to stabilize.
+To avoid a second low, you can instruct Open-iAPS not to give any SMB's for a while after a low, giving your BG time to stabilize.
 Set up a [Temporary Target](./temptarget.md) preset that is a bit higher than your usual target (e.g. 7,5 mmol/L | 136 mg/dl).
 Make sure that [Allow SMB With High Temptarget](../settings/configuration/preferences/smbsettings.md) is disabled.
 Make the temporary target last for a while (e.g. 30-45 min).
 :::{note}
 * Setting a temporary target is not the same as disconnecting the pump
-* iAPS will still be able to give you insulin during the temporary target, but only by adjusting basal rates, resulting in a less aggressive treatment
+* Open-iAPS will still be able to give you insulin during the temporary target, but only by adjusting basal rates, resulting in a less aggressive treatment
 :::

 ## Highs after meals